-Cable TV providers are constantly coming out with new deals and promotions to bring in more costumers.
-Just turn on the TV, open a newspaper, or simply visit their website, and you'll find ads for different packages at reduced prices.
+Cable TV providers are constantly coming out with new deals and promotions to bring in more customers.
+Just turn on the TV, open a newspaper or simply visit their website, and you'll find ads for different packages at reduced prices.
 What you might not know, though, is that some providers offer special discounts that aren't usually advertised.

 SEE ALSO: How To Get The Best Cable TV Plan

-In order to thank those who have fought for our country, many companies give back by offering discounts to military members, past and present, as well as their families.
-When it comes to cable providers, DirecTV, Time Warner, DISH Network, and TiVo, have all been known to offer some type of military discount.
+In order to thank those who have fought for our country, many companies give back by offering discounts to military members, active duty and veterans, as well as their families.
+When it comes to cable providers, AT&T and DIRECTV have been known to offer some type of military discount.

-If you are a currently enrolled college student with a valid student ID, you may be eligible for a fairly significant discount on your cable package.
-College student unions will usually negotiate deals with local providers like Comcast, Time Warner, and AT&T, and pass on the discounts to students.
+If you are a current enrolled college student with a valid student ID, you may be eligible for a fairly significant discount on your cable package.
+College student unions will usually negotiate deals with local providers like Xfinity and pass on the discounts to students.
 Students who live off-campus will want to look for Frontier in their area.
 Frontier offers student discounts directly to students and their ’s fiber network is great for handling a college student’s workload.

 Giving discounts to senior citizens is also a fairly common practice for companies.
 Most times companies lump their senior citizen discount with their low-income discount.
-Again, these discounts are usually limited time offers and will vary depending on the provider and the package you choose, as well as the area in which you live.
-Seniors living in select areas in New York and making a limited income, for instance, receive one free month of cable from Time Warner for every 12 months they pay their bill on time.
-Senior citizens in some cities in North Carolina, on the other hand, get 10 percent off certain packages from Charter Communications.
-Although senior discounts don't tend to be that substantial, they are sometimes stacked on top of other promotions.
-So, if you are looking to save big, be sure to ask about them.
+Again, these discounts may be limited time offers and will vary depending on the provider and the package you choose, as well as the area in which you live.
+If you are looking to save big, be sure to ask about the Spectrum Internet Assist plan.

 Members of certain associations and affiliations may also qualify for a cable TV discount.
 Groups like AAA, AARP, Lion's Club, work unions, and alumni associations are sometimes able to work out deals with certain providers.
 Again, not all branches will offer the same discount, since the deals are usually negotiated on a case by case basis.
 So, if you want to find out what options are available for you, it's best to check either with your group's home office or with the specific cable provider you are interested in to see what they can give you.

 It would be best to talk directly to a retention specialist, who are people that are trained to persuade you to stay, or at least not cancel your services.
 They’re the ones responsible for taking cancellation requests and will do everything they can to keep you as a customer.
 Asking to speak to the manager or supervisor won’t get you anywhere since they’ll be more short with you than a representative, and they’re not gaining commission from your sales.
 Retention specialists usually come into the call when you threaten to discontinue their service, so if you’re really unsatisfied with what you’re paying for, a little bluffing won’t hurt.
 Ask if there are any other deals available or if there's any way to waive some of the service or installation fees.
 Also, if another provider is offering a different discount, don't be afraid to ask if they can give you a comparable deal.
 The worst that can happen is that they say no.